 Profile submission form (beta) – Use this form to create a profile of your blended-learning program to be included in the Blended Learning Universe.

 Blended Learning MOOC

 There’s plenty of buzz around blended learning and its transformational potential.
 But what does it really mean?
 You can now get the inside track on this growing movement by participating in our Blended Learning MOOC—a massive open online course—taught by our own Michael B. Horn, Brian Greenberg of Silicon Schools Fund, and Robert Schwartz of the New Teacher Center.

 The course is on Khan Academy and is free and open to anyone, anywhere.
-It is currently available in English and Portuguese, but will soon be translated to Polish, Japanese, and more.
-Watch for updates here.
+It is currently available in English, Portuguese, and Japanese—and will soon be translated into Polish and more languages.

 Is K–12 blended learning disruptive?
 An introduction of the theory of hybrids

 This paper analyzes blended learning through the lens of disruptive innovation theory.
 It introduces the theory of hybrids and identifies sustaining and disruptive models of blended learning.
 Read more

 This paper introduces a refined definition of blended learning and distinguishes blended learning from other education practices.
 It highlights four blended-learning models and sub-models that are appearing across the K–12 field and provides examples of schools and districts that have implemented them.
 Read more

 The rise of K–12 blended learning: Profiles of emerging models